 Teach Him to Fall Asleep On His Own

-On top of it, he is saying to you, “you know what, my crutch isn’t working”, because sometimes, giving him a bottle to sleep doesn’t work and then you have to rock him.
-So, he doesn’t realize it but he is telling you, “please help me learn how to put myself to sleep without being rocked and held and bottle-fed to sleep”.
+On top of it, he is saying to you, “you know what, my crutch isn’t working.”
+Sometimes, giving him a bottle to sleep doesn’t work and then you have to rock him.
+He doesn’t realize it but he is telling you, “please help me learn how to put myself to sleep without being rocked and held and bottle-fed to sleep”.

-So, a couple of things we can do.
+There are a couple of things we can do.
 One, is you can co-sleep in his room where his crib is for a little while if he has his own room.
-And then, when you’re ready, you have your first big night and you’re going to put him in his crib and you can sleep in his room, maybe three nights, so you can attend to him quickly when he wakes up.
-You’re going to have to put him into bed drowsy but awake so if you want to continue to give him a bottle, ideally I would give him a bottle with the light on, stories, kisses and into bed.
+And then, when you’re ready, you have your first big night and you’re going to put him in his crib.
+You can sleep in his room, maybe three nights, so you can attend to him quickly when he wakes up.
+You’re going to have to put him into bed drowsy but awake, so if you want to continue to give him a bottle, ideally I would give him a bottle with the light on, stories, kisses and into bed.
 If you want to quickly wean the bottle, I have lots of details in “Good Night, Sleep Tight” about that but you can start to reduce the ounces and then eventually transition to a sippy cup of water if that’s really necessary before bed and then into bed awake.